Friday, December 13, 2013

 Daisy’s face has other peculiarities too, besides swarms of tiny kiddies.
 Her eyes can do things that ours can't: “Daisy took her face in her hands as if feeling its lovely shape, and her eyes moved out gradually into the velvet dusk.”
 This is the kind of writing you’d have gotten from Robert E. Howard when he was twenty-two years old.
 When I said that Fitzgerald gets pulpy, I meant it.
 Where the hell was Fitzgerald’s editor?

 But eyes are consistently problematical in Gatsby.
 Take the eyes of T.J.
 Eckleburg on the big billboard in the Valley of Ashes.
 We’re told the retinas are three feet high.
 Fitzgerald seems to mean their pupils are three feet high, but whatever.
 Then we have this, when “three modish negroes” pass by in a limousine: “I laughed aloud when the yolks of their eyeballs rolled towards us in haughty rivalry.”
 Yikes.
 Profoundly messed up on every conceivable level.
 Eyes aren’t like yolks, unless Fitzgerald thinks they’re yellow and gooey.
-I guess he actually meant whites, as in egg-whites, but...they’re transparent and not like the whites of eyes, and not very much like negro eye-whites neither.
+I guess he actually meant whites, as in egg-whites, but...those are transparent and not like the whites of eyes, and not very much like negro eye-whites neither.
 And no matter what, nobody’s eyes roll out into the gap between two cars in “haughty rivalry”.
 And even if they did, it would not evoke a laugh from me....

 Then again, maybe it might, after I finished screaming.